mstack/bootcamp-blockchain-smartcontracts/Lab 3/README.md

 Open the file `Lab 3\ConsoleApp\Program.cs` in Visual Code.

 - `TODO 1` : make sure to fill in your assigned address.
 Note that the password is always `test`.
 - `TODO 2` : replace `http://???.westeurope.cloudapp.azure.com:8545/` by the correct URL provided by mStack.
+If this URL is not yet provided, or the service is not working, you can download and install [Ganache](http://truffleframework.com/ganache/) on your local system and replace the URL with `http://localhost:7545`.
 - Run the ConsoleApp `dotnet run` and the output should look like this:

 ``` x